builtbybel/burnbytes/README.md

 #### My main goal would be a community cleaner like it has never existed before.
 Albacore has done a great preparatory job but there is still a lot to do.
 Comment, commit to the C# code and share this work.

 ## Features
-- 1:1 technical replacement for Microsoft Disk Cleanup with the modern touch of Storage sense
+- 1:1 technical replacement for Microsoft Disk Cleanup with the modern touch of Storage sense [NOT available in Microsoft Disk Clean-up]
+- Clean up shows a percentage progress indicator [NOT available in Microsoft Disk Clean-up]
 - 64bit

 ## Download